 Unsupervised clustering of co-conserved functions of gut microbiota

 We calculated Jaccard index among functional annotations to calculate number of species that share a pair of functions.
-We selected highly shared pairs of functions (Jaccard index >= 0.75) and merged into functional co-occurrence network using R igraph package[69].
-Functional clusters within the network were identified by unsupervised community detection, short random work algorithm (cluster_walktrap function)[70], [71] and identified singleton functions within the network.
+We selected highly shared pairs of functions (Jaccard index >= 0.75) and merged into functional co-occurrence network using R igraph package[85].
+Functional clusters within the network were identified by unsupervised community detection, short random work algorithm (cluster_walktrap function)[86], [87] and identified singleton functions within the network.
 Among non-singleton functional clusters, we selected representative functional clusters if functions of given functional clusters were found more than three species, thereby excluding functional clusters sparsely annotated over MSPs.
 MSPs were associated to functional if the given MSP covered more than 75% functions of the functional cluster (Supplementary Table S5).

+Proportionality between MSPs

+Proportionality was estimated using the propr R package [88].
+We used as input the relative abundance matrix of all samples against MSP.
+Only MSPs with values above 0 in more than 50 samples were included.
+FDR cutoff values were estimated using the propr function updateCutoffs.
+We made a network representation of the resulting MSP pairs with proportionality values above 0.65.

 Random forest classification model to predict disease phenotype

-We trained a random forest classifier to distinguish between diseases that contained a minimum of 40 samples (17 diseases) and a random, stratified sample from 100 healthy samples from all cohorts using the Scikit-learn python package [72].
+We trained a random forest classifier with default hyperparameters to distinguish between diseases that contained a minimum of 40 samples (17 diseases) and a random, stratified sample from 100 healthy samples from all cohorts using the Scikit-learn python package [89].
+Firstly, relative abundance data was standardised using the scikit-learn implementation of the StandardScaler function.
 Training and testing was performed on randomly selected samples split 70% and 30% of the full data respectively with a fixed random seed to ensure reproducibility of the model.
 Model performances were measured using AUCROC scoring with confusion matrices generated by applying the model to the 30% test set.
+The python implementation of an explainable AI algorithm called SHapley Additive exPlanations (SHAP) was used to show how each species contributes to the disease classification [90].

 Figure legends